albertyeh199909/Loop-Mania-Group-Project/assumptions.md

+**Combat:**
+- Attack order is determined by an attack speed attribute.
+If two values are equal, randomise attack order.

 **Enemies:**
 - Some users want to see the battle and support radius, more experienced users may not.
 - Maximum of 1 enemy per tile.